Actuarial-Control-Cycle-T1-2024/group-page-showcase-aspiring-actuaries/README.md

 - Increase product marketability and competitiveness
 - Add economic value to SuperLife

 We propose a health program that includes a smoking cessation program, a weight management program and cancer prevention initiatives.
-This proposal and insights have been delivered in a [report](Aspiring-Actuaries-Report.pdf)
+This proposal and insights have been delivered in the form of a [report]("Aspiring Actuaries Report.pdf").

 ## Key insights